Skip to content

 1. Preheat your oven to 375°F (190°C).

-3. Bake for 45-60 minutes until soft.
+3. Bake for 45-60 minutes until tender.

 Q: Are Texas Roadhouse mashed potatoes real?

-Q: Does Texas Roadhouse have mashed potatoes?
+Q: Does Texas Roadhouse have mashed potatoes as a side dish?

 Leave a Reply